 For Potential Graduate Students

 I am very interested in training diverse and interactive graduate students.
-To apply to join my lab, you will first need to contact me (email@example.com) and explain in detail why you are interested in conducting your graduate research with me at MSU.
+To apply to join my lab, you will first need to contact me (firstname.lastname@example.org) and explain in detail why you are interested in conducting your graduate research with me at MSU.
 I encourage all potential students to contact me by October of the year that they plan to submit an application for graduate school.
 Once we have exchanged a few e-mails and have established that my lab is right for you, I will set up a phone call with you to talk through the process of applying to MSU.
-Applications are typically due at the beginning of December to apply for the following Fall Semester.
+Applications are typically due at the end of November or beginning of December to apply for the following Fall Semester.
 Please note that I cannot take applications at any other time during the year.
 Before contacting me, I strongly encourage you to read some of my recent publications, which can be found at: https://davidbryantlowry.wordpress.com/publications/

 All of the application materials for the PhD programs should be available on the web, but if you have any questions regarding Plant Biology, please let me know.